lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    One oxygen (:math:`\text{O}_2`) molecule was formed during the process most likely because the rate of deformation was very high.

-..  container:: justify

-    One can have a look at the final charge distribution, and compare it to the previously measured charge distribution.
+    One can have a look at the charge distribution after deformation, as well as during the deformation.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-distribution-charge-light.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff